Startup Chippewa Valley Week announces 2021 program

 About Startup Week Wisconsin

-- Start a Business: Step One – Monday, Nov.
-14 6 p.m.—Presented and hosted by CVTC – Clairemont campus
+- Start a Business: Step One; 6 p.m.
+Monday, Nov.
+14; presented and hosted by CVTC-Clairemont campus.

-- Legal Issues Surrounding Business Startups – Tuesday, Nov.
-15 3 p.m.—Presented by Ruder Ware hosted at CoLab
+- Legal Issues Surrounding Business Startups; 3 p.m.
+Tuesday, Nov.
+15; pesented by Ruder Ware hosted at CoLab.

-- HATCH Pitch Event – Wednesday, Nov.
-16 5:30 p.m.—Presented by the Chippewa Economic Development Corporation hosted at Applied Data Consultants (2985 58th St, Eau Claire)
+- HATCH Pitch Event; 5:30 p.m.
+Wednesday, Nov.
+16; presented by the Chippewa Economic Development Corporation hosted at Applied Data Consultants (2985 58th St., Eau Claire).

-- Musky Tank—The New Math: Cash 1+1+1=19 – Tuesday, Nov.
-15 6 p.m.—Presented by Musky Tank & Wisconsin Economic Development Corporation and hosted at Modicum Brewing
+- Musky Tank—The New Math: Cash 1+1+1=19; 6 p.m.
+Tuesday, Nov.
+15; presented by Musky Tank & Wisconsin Economic Development Corporation and hosted at Modicum Brewing.

-- Altoona Container Park Info Event – Wednesday, Nov.
-16, 4 p.m. – Presented by the City of Altoona and hosted at the Fish House (418 9th Street, Altoona)
+- Altoona Container Park Info Event; 6 p.m.
+Wednesday, Nov.
+16; presented by the City of Altoona and hosted at the Fish House (418 Ninth St., Altoona).